MLinkPlanner 2.0

 Maximum Tx power for transmitters of this link, dBm

-From the general limit that is set in the PtP menu and the limit that is set in a particular link, the most stringent limit is selected during the calculation.
+From the general limit that is set in the PtP menu and the limit that is set in a particular link, the most stringent limit is selected during calculation.
+To remove the maximum limit, highlight the value and press the Delete key; then “None” will appear.

 Maximum EIRP for transmitters of this link, dBm

-From the general limit that is set in the PtP menu and the limit that is set in a particular link, the most stringent limit is selected during the calculation.
+From the general limit that is set in the PtP menu and the limit that is set in a particular link, the most stringent limit is selected during calculation.
+To remove the maximum limit, highlight the value and press the Delete key; then “None” will appear.

 PtP Link Error Performance and Availability Prediction

-The short report displays only calculation results; the full report displays input parameters, calculation results, path profile drawing, and path profile diagram on the map.
+You can switch between short report view and full report view.
+Short report displays only calculation results while full report displays input parameters, calculation results, path profile drawing and path profile diagram on map.

-Figure 11.
 Full PtP Link Report

-Figure 12.
-MS Excel Summary Report for Point-to-Point links
+Microsoft Excel Summary Report for Point-to-Point links

 Objectives